DynamiteAI/dynamite-nsm/README.md

 ##### Specs
 ```
 Linux Kernel: 2.6.32+
-14 GB of RAM at least 4 CPU
+14 GB of RAM at least 4 vCPU
 ```

 ##### Installation